-The goal of this document is to have an icon appear pinned on Microsoft Teams App Navigation Bar for a SharePoint site we want available to all users of Teams or specific people using Teams not matter if they are members of any Teams or Channels.
-The solution will provide new users access to a customer’s own portal for Teams training before they have ever joined or created their first Team.
+The goal of this document is to have an icon appear pinned on Microsoft Teams App Navigation Bar for a SharePoint site that we want available to all users of Teams or specific people.
+It does not matter if they are members of any Teams or Channels.
+The solution will provide new users access to a customer’s own portal for teams training before they have ever joined or created their first Team.

 Teams App Controls in the Admin Console

 Apps appearing on the Teams Apps Bar are controlled from the Teams Admin console in the Tenant.
 Teams apps > Setup policies.

 Warning!
 Not preparing your Tenant properly ahead of time for uploading a custom app will result in the following message later in this document.

 Warning!
 Not preparing your Tenant to allow only certain people to upload custom apps will allow everyone to upload apps into your app store.

 - On the App setup policies page create a new custom policy.